Skip to content

 Compare Screen Resolutions Side by Side

 Our resolution comparison tool visually demonstrates the difference between various screen resolutions.
 See exactly how 1080p compares to 4K, understand pixel count differences, and make informed decisions when upgrading monitors or choosing video export settings.
+The aspect ratio visualizer renders common aspect ratios as proportional rectangles so you can see how screen shapes actually differ.

 Resolution comparisons help illustrate why higher resolutions appear sharper.
 The jump from 1920×1080 to 3840×2160 represents four times the pixel count, providing dramatically more detail and allowing larger screens without visible pixelation.